c-malecki/power_supply/README.md

 The fixed outs were simple enough since it just required measuring with a multimeter and turning the pot screws until reaching 3V3 and 5V.

+### AMS1117 3V3 1A LDO

+Had these on hand and worked well enough to feed to 5V LM2596 into the 3V3 LDO for the 3V3 out channel

+### INA219 Current Sensor

+A very important component, the INA219 is what monitors and provides metrics for the output voltage and current, as well as data for the OLED display and intelligent decision to moderate operation.

 ### MCP4725 DAC

 Since the dev board did not include a DAC, I needed an external one.
 This again was just a cheap option with very little in-depth analysis since this was all part of the learning process.

-### INA219 Current Sensor

-A very important component, the INA219 is what monitors and provides metrics for the output voltage and current, as well as data for the OLED display and intelligent decision to moderate operation.

 ### IRLZ44N MOSFETs